neao-786/Tool/README.md

 Responsive Design: Built with Tailwind CSS for a seamless experience on mobile, tablet, and desktop.
 High-Tech UI: Cyberpunk-inspired aesthetic with neon animations and intuitive navigation.
-AdSense Integration: Monetized with Google AdSense (client ID: ca-pub-3455043700825177) for sustainable operation.
+AdSense Integration: Monetized with Google AdSense () for sustainable operation.
 SEO Optimized: Meta tags and semantic HTML ensure high visibility on search engines.

 Installation